mona4891/Community-ED-Server/README.md

 I'm assuming, much like me, most people haven't used GitHub at all.
 So as a first, here's a basic ass explanatory text about how it generally works:

-> This repository (this folder of files) is made public so that anyone may see it, and by contacting me I'll add your account to the author list which will make you able to edit these files.
+> This repository (this folder of files) is made public so that anyone may see it.
+You will clone this repository locally to your computer and edit those local files.
+By editing these files you will create a "fork" of the Community Server repository (your own version of the "main" repository).
+You can submit your changes to the "main" repository by creating a pull request, which will be reviewd by me (to check for errors/bitcoin miners) before accepted and merged into the main repository, which will make your changes official.

+> How these changes will be done is mainly through the GitHub Desktop app.
+> 1. You will log in to your GitHub account
+> 2. You will clone/download the repository files (URL: https://github.com/A-Dude101/Community-ED-Server), allowing you to change them as you see fit
+> 3. Pull from origin (refresh your files so that they match the "main" repository)
-> How that editing is done is by way of sending "commits" to the repository.
-With the GitHub Desktop app you'll locally download the repository files, allowing you to change them as you see fit, the app will automatically recognize all these changes and group them up in a "commit".
+> 4. The app will automatically recognize all these changes you make, grouping them up in a "commit" to you "fork"

-> The way you can make those changes affect the main repository is by "pushing" the commit.
-So once that commit has been pushed to the main repository, the files will have been updated, prompting every other user to "pull" those new files so that they re-download the files in the new up to date version of the repository.
+> 5. Due to not being a main author of the main repo, it will also prompt you to create a pull request for me to review and then merge your "fork" to the main repository.
+>
+>    All in all, GitHub desktop just makes things easier for you to make these changes, I highly encourage using it.

 ‎
 ‎